 Market Volatility and Your Retirement Investing Strategy

 Fluctuations in your 401(k) or workplace retirement savings account can stir up negative emotions, making you want to hit the panic button.
-But in turbulent times, it’s more important than ever to remain calm and stay on course toward your long-term retirement savings goals.
+But in turbulent times, it’s more important than ever to remain calm, avoid investment biases, and stay on course toward your long-term retirement savings goals.

 World events affect financial markets—sometimes significantly.
 But what, if anything, should retirement investors do in response?
 For those investors with a long-term perspective, the right answer may be to do nothing.
 In general, the biggest risk investors face over time is overreacting to events and market volatility.
 So, how can you manage your response to short-term noise?
 Here are some tips to help you keep calm and carry on.

-A long-term perspective and diversified portfolio remain the best ways to take advantage of investment opportunities and hedge against risks, but staying the course is sometimes easier said than done.
+A long-term perspective and diversified portfolio remain the best ways to take advantage of investment opportunities and hedge against risks, but staying the course is sometimes easier said than done, especially when we hold cognitive biases.
 To ensure that your retirement portfolio is positioned to benefit from future market upswings, keep these tips in mind:

 - Resist the urge to sell.
 Even though your 401(k) may have lost some value over the past few weeks, it pays to stick to your plan.
 Allowing emotions to drive your decisions could mean missing out on potential gains when the market stabilizes.